astronights/insta-llm/README.md

 This repository uses Large Language Modelling to generate content for Instagram marketing to boost engagement.

+**NOTE**:
+- This app supports only Instagram business accounts.
+- The webpages rendered as part of this are optimized for mobile view, targeted towards business owners driving a significatn chunk of their operations via mobile.

 ## Running the Code

 ### **Prerequisites**